Date of Birth

 During her 17 years in public service, she initiated and sponsored legislation on key issues such as marital discrimination in the workplace, parental responsibility, worker’s compensation cost savings, civil rights for women and minorities, and parental rights for adoptive parents.

-Even in retirement, she continues to lead.
+Even after retirement, she continued to lead.
 In 2001 she established the Senator Gloria Tanner Leadership and Training Institute for Future Black Women Leaders of Colorado to identify, prepare, educate, and encourage Black women to take on roles of leadership in the public and private sectors.